Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida State has four wins against the spread in 10 games this season.

-- The Seminoles have an against the spread record of 3-3 in their six games as an underdog of 1.5 points or more this year.
+- This season, the Seminoles have an ATS record of 3-3 in their six games as an underdog of 2 points or more.

-- Florida State's games this season have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- When Florida State scores more than 19.9 points, it is 4-3 against the spread and 4-3 overall.
+- Florida State is 4-3 against the spread and 4-3 overall in games when it records more than 19.9 points.

-- In games that Florida State piles up over 334.7 yards, the team is 4-3 against the spread and 4-3 overall.
+- Florida State is 4-3 against the spread and 4-3 overall when the team churns out over 334.7 yards.

-- The Seminoles have turned the ball over two more times (18 total) than the Eagles have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.